intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/case-management/create-case.md

     `next` - move to the next step if you need to attach documents to this case

-    `complete` - complete case creation wizard if you don't need to attach documents to case
+    `complete` - complete case creation wizard if you don't need to attach documents to this case

 - The third step allows to attach documents to just created case.
 View is based on tabs with Type = `Attachments`, which are defined in solution configuration file for `Active` cases.